-- (3) See the information with respect to Richard Robinson under "Principal Holders of Class A Stock and Common Stock" above. - (4) Includes 7,257 shares of Common Stock held directly by Mr. Barge, 20,763 shares of Common Stock under options exercisable by Mr. Barge within 60 days of the Record Date under the Scholastic Corporation 2007 Outside Directors Stock Incentive Plan or the Amended and Restated Scholastic Corporation 2007 Outside Directors Stock Incentive Plan") and 1,374 shares underlying RSUs scheduled to vest within 60 days of the Record Date under the 2007 Plan.

-(5) Includes 3,657 shares held directly by such director, 11,763 shares of Common Stock under options exercisable by such director within 60 days of the Record Date under the 2007 Plan and 1,374 shares underlying RSUs scheduled to vest within 60 days of the Record Date under the 2007 Plan.

-(6) Includes 7,257 shares of Common Stock held directly by Mr. Davies, 20,763 shares of Common Stock under options exercisable by Mr. Davies within 60 days of the Record Date under the 2007 Plan, and 18,000 shares of Common Stock under options exercisable by Mr. Davies within 60 days of the Record
+- (4) Includes 7,257 shares of Common Stock held directly by Mr. Barge, 20,763 shares of Common Stock under options exercisable by Mr. Barge within 60 days of the Record Date under the Scholastic Corporation 2007 Outside Directors Stock Incentive Plan or the Amended and Restated Scholastic Corporation 2007 Outside Directors Stock Incentive Plan (together, the "2007 Plan") and 1,374 shares underlying RSUs scheduled to vest within 60 days of the Record Date under the 2007 Plan. - Includes 3,657 shares held directly by such director, 11,763 shares of Common Stock under options exercisable by such director within 60 days of the Record Date under the 2007 Plan and 1,374 shares underlying RSUs scheduled to vest within 60 days of the Record Date under the 2007 Plan. - (6) Includes 7,257 shares of Common Stock held directly by Mr. Davies, 20,763 shares of Common Stock under options exercisable by Mr. Davies within 60 days of the Record Date under the 2007 Plan, and 18,000 shares of Common Stock under options exercisable by Mr. Davies within 60 days of the Record